Resources

 LiDARLarge Files

 LiDAR files regularly exceed 5 GB.
-Here's how to compress, organise, and deliver large LAS files to clients with browser-based viewing and tracking.
+How to compress, organise, and deliver large LAS files to clients with browser-based viewing and tracking.

 April 12, 2026